-- Another use came in the 2011 episode "The Curse of the Black Spot" where a spaceship from one dimension was lodged in a pirate ship in ours.
+- In the 2011 episode "The Curse of the Black Spot", a spaceship from one dimension was lodged in a pirate ship in ours.

 - Previously, Adric came from Another Dimension called E-Space, which is also where the Doctor left Romana and K9 Mark II.